Code-Institute-Submissions/will23JD-Ribbit_SepResub/README.md

 ### Testing user stories

 ### As a site user:
-* I want to be able to ready discussion and comments
+* I want to be able to read discussion and comments
     * As a site user I can read discussions and comments
 * I want to be able to filter by a catagory
-    * As a site user I can filter by a catagory
+    * As a site user I can filter by a category

 ### As a registered site user:
 * I want to be able to create my own discussions